 Choosing the Right Equipment and More

 Earlier, we mentioned that you need the right gear to get the job done right.
 Equipment, product(s), and operational expenses will be your three major expenses when starting, and that number grows larger once you introduce employees and other factors to account for.
 For now, we'll focus on the tools of the trade with a list of items you'll want to consider purchasing or that are an absolute must-have.

 Choose Your Disinfection Weapon

-These types of sprayers save you money because they apply solutions in a controlled manner without overdoing it and reduces the time it takes to apply them.
-The average price on the low-end will run in the mid-hundreds of dollars and will cap at the high-end at about $5,000 for larger models more or less; some high-end airless electrostatic sprayers provide high production rates to complete jobs faster and with better coverage.
+These sprayers save you money because they apply solutions in a controlled manner and reduce the time it takes to apply them.
+The average price on the low-end will run in the mid-hundreds of dollars and will cap at the high-end at about $5,000 for larger models, more or less; some high-end airless electrostatic sprayers provide high production rates to complete jobs faster and with better coverage.

 Look the Part and Accessorize

 If you're going to start a sanitizing and disinfecting business, it's best if you don't show up to a job site in flip-flops and a Hawaiian t-shirt.
 You'll want to invest in a more professional-looking attire that's not only appropriate but will actually protect you while you're out on the job.